msrobinson42/LoL-Analysis-Project/README.md

 ## ConsoleView

-Composition root.
+Composition root:

-Set up URI and personal api key to access the endpoints.
+1. Set up URI and personal api key to access the endpoints.

-Create httpclient and set to accept json.
+1. Create httpclient and set to accept json.

-Get user input to request data by summoner name (player name).
+1. Get user input to request data by summoner name (player name).

-Generate full URI and asynchronously call endpoints for all data.
+1. Generate full URI and asynchronously call endpoints for all data.
 Only await data needed to go to next step.

-Perform same API call on static DataDragon endpoint.
+1. Perform same API call on static DataDragon endpoint.
 This could likely be easily called and maintained in a database using Entity Framework.

-Populates a quick view model test of some information based on number of matches requested by user input.
+1. Populates a quick view model test of some information based on number of matches requested by user input.

 ## Finally